Northern Kenya Improved Grasslands ProjectHB

 This project has also received a “Triple Gold” status under the Climate, Community, and Biodiversity Alliance (CCBA) as it is considered to be likely to provide exceptional benefits to communities, their ability to adapt to climate change, and to enhance biodiversity.
 Over the thirty year project lifetime, the project is anticipated to remove more than 50 million tons of CO2 from the atmosphere.

-Reliable carbon funding enables pastoralists, who are dedicated to permanently protecting land in each individual conservancy or physical grassland area, to develop and implement strategic rotational grazing practices.
-Grazing “assistants” in each conservancy advise herders in the field and monitor results.
+Reliable carbon funding enables pastoralists, who are dedicated to protecting land in each individual conservancy or physical grassland area, to develop and implement strategic rotational grazing practices.
+Grazing coordinators in each conservancy advise herders and monitor results.
 These new grazing practices translate into healthier grass, greater root depth and increased soil carbon.
-This change is monitored every year, by analyzing satellite imagery of biomass and herd locations and measured every 8-10 years with physical soil samples to track and verify rangeland condition and change across the full project area over the 30- year project.
+This change is monitored every year by analyzing satellite imagery of biomass and herd locations.
+Every 8-10 years change is measured with physical soil samples to track and verify rangeland condition across the full project area over the 30-year project.
 This methodology for verifying soil carbon accruals tied to grazing practice changes is the first of its kind.
 It is a carbon methodology by Verra approved in 2015.
 It allows NRT conservancies to model the amount of carbon stored in their grasslands annually with improved grazing practices and then reward pastoralists for improving the ultimate source of their livelihood, soil.
-After-cost revenues from carbon credits enable communities to invest in infrastructure, education, health programs and other community-identified priority projects.
+After-cost revenues from carbon credits enable communities to invest in infrastructure, education, governance capacity, health programs and other community-identified priority projects.

 Impacts & Benefits